sarthaksavvy/advocu-docker-mcp/README.md

 This agent configuration:
 - Automatically detects activity types from your descriptions
 - Extracts and infers dates, titles, descriptions, and metrics
-- Uses Playwright MCP to scrape content from URLs (blog posts, YouTube videos, etc.)
+- Uses the scrape_content tool to extract metadata from URLs (blog posts, YouTube videos, etc.) using curl
 - Helps complete all required fields intelligently

 **Setup:**